 Octopuses live throughout the ocean but prefer areas of coral reefs and among the seed.
 Some live in deeper areas of the ocean, including abyssal depths.

 When reproducing, the male octopus uses one arm, known as a hectocotylus, to move the packets of sperm into the female’s mantle cavity.
 Like with squid, there are a few species that change color while undergoing the courtship and reproduction process.
 With the giant Pacific octopus, the female lays strings of eggs in a crevice and guards them for months, around a total of 160 days.

 What is the difference between an octopus and a squid?

-Octopi (plural for octopus) have more varied body shapes, are generally smaller, have eight arms, a flexible backbone, and have rounded heads.
-Squid, on the other hand, have ten arms, have two fins on top of their heat, and a rigid backbone.
+Octopi (plural for octopus) have more varied body shapes, are generally smaller, have eight arms, a flexible backbone, and rounded heads.
+Squid, on the other hand, have ten arms, two fins on top of their heat, and a rigid backbone.

 Is Calamari a squid or an octopus?